-There are several variables to think about when you purchase a new furnace:
+There are several variables to think about when you buy a new furnace:

-- What type of budget do you have for a new furnace?
+- What is your budget for a new furnace?

-- What can you afford in monthly heating bills?
+- How much can you afford each month in heating bills?

-- Do any of the residents living in the home suffer from respiratory problems?
+- Do any of the residents living in the home suffer from respiratory issues?

-- How big does the system need to be to heat your size of home?
+- What size system will you need to heat your size of home?

 But have you ever considered your furnace efficiency rating?
 Do you understand what it means?